Silke Maier-Witt: Retirement from active RAF participation

 During the later 1970s, the tactics of the RAF became more extreme, and the idealism that had motivated its members earlier in the decade was becoming harder to sustain.
 By the end of 1979, Silke Maier-Witt was one of eight "drop out" RAF members who no longer wished to participate in the group's violent activities.
 The police had become more determined to catch them.
 The "wanted" posters were harder to avoid, and successful bank raids became impossible.
 Endless discussions took place over what to do about so-called drop-outs, whose recruitment the leaders were now inclined to view as "mistakes".
 There seems to have been no willingness from anyone for the drop-outs to simply "hand themselves in", and no appetite for simply identifying them as security risks and shooting them.
 The RAF managed to transfer their retirees abroad, however, albeit without credible identity papers, first to Paris and from there to Prague.
 From Prague, there was talk of transferring to safety in "Black Africa", where several Marxist governments would, it was assumed, view the ex-terrorists with sympathy.
 Expecting to settle in Angola or Mozambique, Maier-Witt was one of several who started to study Portuguese as they waited in Prague.

 Resettling eight former terrorist accomplices at the far end of Africa was not a task for which the RAF was equipped.
 They needed expert assistance.
 Not for the first time (as it later turned out), they turned to contacts in the East German Ministry for state security ("Stasi").
 Inge Viett, who had joined the RAF as a result of a merger with the 2 June [West German terrorist] Movement, had already conducted exploratory discussions on the possibilities with her contact, Stasi officer Colonel Harry Dahl.
 His reaction, when asked for help exporting the retirees to southern Africa, was cautious but positive: "Well, eight people, that's not so simple.
 But we shall see.
-Solidarity [between Marxist comrades] is indeed out first duty".
+Solidarity [between Marxist comrades] is indeed our first duty".
 The next day, he came back with a question: "Did you not think of delivering the de-mobilised fighters to us?"
 The Stasi expressed concern that hiding the "de-mobilised fighters" in Angola or Mozambique was impractical on many levels, including the issues of language and skin colour.
 There was also a concern that the RAF "drop outs" might disclose what they knew about links between the East German security services and the West German terrorist groups.
 Instead, at the start of September 1980, the eight were invited to relocate to East Germany where they were issued with new identities and coached until they had mastered their cover stories, before being distributed across the remoter corners of East Germany and permitted to start new lives, albeit under surveillance, and without being permitted to contact one another.